Security

 Bridge Security — Five-Stage Safety Gate

-The bridge channel gives the agent the ability to read your screen, tap, type, swipe, open apps, and take screenshots.
+The sideload Device Control bridge gives the agent the ability to read your screen, tap, type, swipe, open apps, and take screenshots.
 This is powerful and inherently sensitive — treat it with the same caution as remote desktop access.
-To keep that power bounded, every bridge command must pass five independent gates before a single gesture dispatches:
+The Google Play build ships Bridge Core only and does not include this Device Control surface.
+On sideload, every Device Control command must pass five independent gates before a single gesture dispatches:

 - Session grant — the paired device's session must include a

-bridgechannel grant (the TTL and grant matrix chosen at pair time) - In-app master toggle — the Allow Agent Control switch on the Bridge tab is the user-facing kill switch
+bridgechannel grant (the TTL and grant matrix chosen at pair time) - In-app master toggle — the Allow Agent Control switch on the Bridge tab is the user-facing kill switch.
+Labelled with a

 Tier 5 Safety Rails